bitcointranscripts/tstbtc/Readme.md

      - for Mac Os users, run `brew install ffmpeg`

      - for other users, follow the instruction on their [site](https://ffmpeg.org/) to install

+##  License
+Transcriber to Bitcoin Transcript is released under the terms of the MIT license.
+See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.